May 23 – July 8, 2019

 Join us in Moscow for six-weeks of intensive training at the Moscow Art Theatre School.
 Study Stanislavsky and Chekhov in the birth-place of modern theatre.
 IFTER proudly offers the only six-week summer program at the Moscow Art Theatre School.
-Courses offered in Acting, Stage Movement, Dance, Singing, Stage Combat, and Theatre History.
-Now with additional courses in Directing, Dramaturgy, and Design!
+Ensemble-based theatre training with courses offered in Acting, Stage Movement, Dance, Singing, Stage Combat, and Theatre History.

 Now with additional courses in Directing, Dramaturgy, and Design!

-DANCE- Ballet and Russian Folk Dance with Renat Mamin, esteemed choreographer and Moscow Art Theatre School dance professor.
+DANCE- Ballet and Russian Folk Dance with Irina Nikiforova, esteemed choreographer and Moscow Art Theatre School dance professor.

-HISTORY OF RUSSIAN THEATRE- Aleksandr Popov, theatre producer, playwright, and historian lectures on Moscow Art Theatre productions on the history of the theatre itself.
+HISTORY OF RUSSIAN THEATRE- Aleksandr Popov, theatre producer, playwright, and historian leads open discussions on topics ranging from the history of Moscow Art Theatre to analytical discussions on contemporary productions.

 Classes are held Monday through Saturday from 10a-5p.
 Acting classes meet every afternoon.
 All other specialty courses meet on a rotating schedule in the mornings.
 All courses are taught in English or in Russian with an English interpreter.

-We will do a bus tour of Moscow, an Excursion to Melekhovo, Anton Chekhov’s Estate.
+We will do a bus tour of Moscow, an Excursion to Melikhovo, Anton Chekhov’s Estate.

 Other outings and tours may include St. Basil’s Cathedral, Cathedral of Christ the Savior, the Kremlin, Red Square, The Bolshoi Theatre, Museums.